Moving Mountains

 Sohail Sakhi

 As a geographer, Sohail’s deep understanding of landscapes, glaciers, and remote terrains enhances his exploration, allowing him to document and analyze the ever-changing geography of high-altitude environments.
 He is also one of the few high-altitude photographers, capturing the raw beauty and brutal reality of extreme environments.
 With extensive training in ice and rock climbing, he has honed his skills in technical ascents, making him a well-rounded climber.
+His long term project of the Great Karakoram Trail will be launching in 2026.

 Beyond his personal achievements, he is committed to sharing his knowledge with the local mountaineering community, helping nurture the next generation of climbers.
 Over the years, he has collaborated with several international companies from Europe and the U.S., gaining experience in diverse expedition styles and high-altitude logistics.